ManjushaSethi/project-4/README.md

 Exploratory Data Visualization with Matplotlib <br>
 Test, train and split the data for the Regression Model <br>
 Establish Accuracy of the model Results visualization

+How To Download Our Cleaned Data as CSV:

+1. Open Mongo Compass
+2. Connect to our cluster using connection our connection string : mongodb+srv://daniellemdanis:edUPuCnyBGfUxs6T@cluster0.wxuv1dv.mongodb.net/
+3. Go to the collection traffic_accident2
+4. Click "EXPORT DATA"
+5. Export to CSV